an0sunshy/visa_rescheduler_aws/README.md

 # visa_rescheduler - AWS

-US VISA (ais.usvisa-info.com) appointment re-scheduler - Colombian adaptation
+US VISA (ais.usvisa-info.com) appointment re-scheduler - Canada adaptation

 With the extension to be deployed in AWS as a Lambda function